 The film shows his passion for driving, how it drove him into a rivalry with another racer on his team named Alain Prost, and his ultimate push for higher safety standards in the sport.

-It is a heartbreaking and fantastic tale of a man who would not give up on his passion.
+It is a heartbreaking and fantastic tale of a man who would not give up on his passion to achieve a meaningful life with high success.
 You will want to be like him!

 Director: Asif Kapadia